IBEX: CHARACTERISTICS, BEHAVIOR, REPRODUCTION, SPECIES

 IBEX

 Ibex are wild goats that live in the mountainous regions of Europe, north central Asia and northern Africa.
 There are five species of ibex, according to the Integrated Taxonomic Information System (ITIS).
+Other sources list six or more.
 They have long, curved horns and cloven hooves.
 Males have long beards.
 Ibex are related to antelopes, buffalo, bison, cattle, goats and sheep.
 About 8,000 to 10,000 years ago in southwest Asia and the Middle East, humans began domesticating wild goats.
 [Source: Alina Bradford, Live Science, July 23, 2014]

 Relatives of mountain goats, ibex were depicted in Ice Age paintings and immortalized as the zodiac sign Capricorn.
 People have hunted the ibex for thousands of years, providing them with meat to eat and hide for clothing.
 Over the centuries they have been intensively hunted in part because of the therapeutic properties attributed to various body parts.
 Folk remedies made from ibex horn and organs were some of the most sought after items in medieval pharmacies.
 The horns were injected for cramps and morning sickness and hot ibex blood was mixed with parsley to prevent bladder stones.***

-Of the eight species of goat, five are ibex: Capra ibex (Alpine ibex), Capra nubiana (Nubian ibex), Capra pyrenaica (Spanish ibex), Capra sibirica (Siberian ibex) and Capra walie (Walia ibex).
+Of the nine species of goat, six are ibex: 1) Capra ibex (Alpine ibex), 2) Capra nubiana (Nubian ibex), 3) Capra pyrenaica (Spanish ibex), 4) Capra sibirica (Siberian ibex), 5) Capra walie (Walia ibex) and 6) Wild goat (Capra aegagrus).
+Three closely related varieties of goats found in the wild are not usually called ibex: the markhor, western tur, and eastern tur.

 Ibex Characteristics